 - 1. The City of Las Vegas is a political subdivision of the State of Nevada and has no corporate affiliation.

-- 2. The City is represented by the following:
+- 2. The City of Las Vegas is represented by the following:

 - a.
 Las Vegas City Attorney's Office

 - b.
 McDonald Carano LLP

 - c.
 Shute, Mihaly & Weinberger, LLP

 - d.
 Leonard Law, PC

-DATED this 10th day of February, 2022.
+DATED this 9th day of March, 2022